vikputthiscodeongit/simple-notifier/README.md

 ## Instance options
 ### JavaScript

-**All options listed in the 2 tables below can be provided in a `NotifierOptions` object as parameter on instance creation.**
+**All options listed in the 2 tables below may be provided in an object as parameter on instance creation.**

 | Property                    | Type                                               | Default                  | Description                                                                   |
 | :-------------------------- | :------------------------------------------------- | :----------------------- | :---------------------------------------------------------------------------- |